tensorflow/docs/site/en/performance/xla/operation_semantics.md

 ## Scatter

-The XLA scatter operation generates a result which is the value of the input tensor `operand`, with several slices (at indices specified by `scatter_indices`) updated with the values in `updates` using `update_computation`.
+The XLA scatter operation generates a result which is the value of the input array `operand`, with several slices (at indices specified by `scatter_indices`) updated with the values in `updates` using `update_computation`.